 Witness or Pretend is the work title of an artwork by Joshua Hagler.
-After living in California and Los Angeles for fifteen years, he has moved to New Mexico.
+After living in California and Los Angeles for fifteen years, the artist has moved to New Mexico.
 He lives and works in New Mexico with his family now.
-The artist claims “To the casual observer, so much about my home might appear “empty,” but, in fact, its resources are limitless.”
+The artist claims: “For the casual observer, so much about my home might appear 'empty', but in fact, its resources are limitless.”
+Let us think about disrupting the vast lands of the-so-called Southern states, or Southern hemisphere in general, with the terminology of 'Southern'.
 What do you think about the title for the upcoming show: Witness or Pretend, Decoding materiality in Southern art?

 It works.
 Southern art can be global Southern.
 It is stretched globally, it is not stretched to the North American South only, which has a very specific history, right?
 The question is, can there be objectivity in the term Southern at all?

 I work on found wood.
-The canvases are stretched and handmade of found wood.
+The canvases are stretched and handmade of found wood which I gathered.
 I work with a mix of silks and poly-chiffons which are really delicate, transparent delicates.
 I work with a lot of non-traditional material, like resin, and everything else which leaves a mark.
 The beautiful thing was, it suspended of how I approach the surface, as it gave me transparency and layers.
-Resin allows me to do changes the form of poly-chiffon.
+Resin allows me to change the form of poly-chiffon.
 It also changes the texture of this soft, delicate thing, which looks like plastic or glass, as it is a barrier, but it is so purely transparent.
-It has this optical illusion but is so fragile.
+It has this optical illusion, but is so fragile.
 The silks function as an intermesh and a structural component, to keep everything stretched.
 I started sewing those works and fabrics together which created this apparatus to work on.
 I started creating abstract landscapes.
-As I always started with this weird horizon line, it has changed the way for me to enter the work, in a formal way.
+As always, I started with this weird horizontal line, it has changed the way for me to enter the work, in a formal way.

-Colours can be pushed.
+Colors can be pushed.
 I use a lot of industrial and non-industrial pigments.
 Pigments work like an interference.
 The pigments allow that light passes the object, so the act on those surfaces can be quite performative.
-Over the last five or six years I started mastering of how I control some aspects of the process on the surface.
+Over the last five or six years I started mastering some of the aspects of how I control the process of color on the surface.

-Where did you get trained in the arts, did you practice by yourself?
+Where did you get trained in the arts; how did your practice at art school influence you?

-I did my undergrad at University in Charlotte.
-I am cross-trained in two different BFA programs in graphic arts, and in painting, I later was invited to an exchange program at the University of arts and design, in Poland.
+I did my undergrad at University in Charlotte, US.
+I am cross-trained in two different BFA programs in graphic arts, and in painting, I later was invited to an exchange program at the University of Arts and Design, in Poland.
 We studied mostly glass, as they are very renowned in glass-making.
-I pursued my MFA at the Yale School of Arts which is a very inter-disciplinary program, they open up a lot of doors to test a lot of things, for me it was a cross-disciplinary study in painting and print-making.
+I pursued my MFA at the Yale School of Arts which is a very inter-disciplinary arts program, they open up a lot of doors to test a lot of things, for me it was a cross-disciplinary study in painting and print-making.

 In my earlier work prior to Yale, I worked heavily with figure.
-I would collect and file away Vintage magazines.
-In my studio you would find piles of life in magazines that range back from the 1950s to the 1990s.
+I would collect and file away vintage magazines.
+In my studio you would find piles of magazines that range back from the 1950s to the 1990s.
 Switching it, and changing the context, I wanted to maintain that history somehow in my work.
-I find myself doing that a lot, instead of having conversations with famous artists that already exist, I like to have conversations with older work that I made.
+I find myself doing that a lot.
+Instead of having conversations with famous artists that already exist, I like to have conversations with older work that I made.
 I am constantly in conversation with a cruise of myself, either pooling things around whether they are still important, to investigate, what life molds and changes individually.

-You collected all those things and created those archives, do you think you will come back to this certain work in the future in a more conceptual approach?
+Coming from this cross-disciplinary approach: You collected all those items, and created those Video archives, do you think you will come back to this certain work in a more conceptual approach in the future?

-It is there for a reason.
-The way that I came to conclusion how I wanted to approach it, was abstraction, to remove the figure.
+The way that I came to conclusion how I wanted to approach it, was abstraction; to remove the figure.
 How do I remove the black figure?
 The black figure is constantly overly sexualized or brutalized in images.
 How do I still pay respect to the black body?
 I revisited the surface, and I thought about visibility and the non-visibility, the way the black figure exists in our culture.
 That is how I made this jump from working with figure, to abstract works, to working with as something as delicate as silk.
 I was still working with those videos.
-In those videos you have 24 images and frames per second which I would use as a source material for my paintings of images, a lot of blur mechanical failure, is sometimes lights which hit a certain way, and a flash, maybe this is how it works, seeing information differently, and how to bring this visual digital information into an object.
+In those videos you have 24 images and frames per second which I would use as a source material for my paintings of images, a lot of blur mechanical failure.
+Sometimes it is lights which hit a certain way, and a flash, and I thought; maybe this is how it works, seeing information differently, and how to bring this visual digital information into an object.
 This was a starting ground for me and that is how the work operates now.
 That is the »The Blahk on Blahk on Blak series«.
 Because of the transparent nature of the work, every single painting was made for a black wall.
 If you put those works on a green wall, it would work completely different.
 The reds would be no reds anymore.
 Why do institutions rely on white walls?
 So every image of »The Blahk on Blahk on Blak series« is a memorial to those people who died due to a police officer.